OLO-Robotics/olo-appliance-release/README.md

 # OLO Appliance - Quick Install

-This is the obfuscated release of the OLO Appliance.
+This is the release version of the OLO Appliance.
 Follow these simple steps to install and run it.

 ## Prerequisites